q9design/notes/README.md

-> use issuses for ideas?
+> use issues for ideas?